 Veteran Suicide and Crisis Prevention and Intervention Specialist

-We have seven operational programs and two assistance programs with 90+ Veteran & Service Dog Teams, 200 that we rescued, trained and donated.
+We have seven operational programs and two assistance programs with 400 Veteran & Service Dog Teams, 200 that we rescued, trained and donated.
 Those numbers grow weekly.

 Post Traumatic Stress